 - mood swings

-- doctor shopping (visiting multiple doctors to get multiple prescriptions of a drug)
+- doctor shopping (visiting multiple doctors to get multiple prescriptions of Ativan)

-If you or someone you love experiences these symptoms, seek help at a drug abuse treatment program.
-Available on an inpatient or outpatient basis, these programs offer services such as medical detox, mental health counseling, and support groups.
+If you or someone you love shows signs of Ativan addiction, seek help at an addiction treatment program.
+Available on an inpatient or outpatient basis, these programs offer recovery-focused services such as medical detox, mental health counseling, and support groups.

 To learn more about substance abuse treatment options, please contact Northeast Addictions Treatment Center.
-We provide outpatient evidence-based services to help you or your loved one achieve long-term recovery.
+Our board-certified healthcare providers offer personalized, comprehensive care to help you or your loved one overcome drug abuse.

 Northeast Addition Editorial Team